ron-wolf/ArduinoDocs/Intro.md

 Be careful with while statements!
 If your procedure and/or parameters are too intensive to run and your parameters stay true for a while (no pun intended), Arduino could break.

 This is one of the many uses for the statement `delay()`.
 The parameter of a delay statement should evaluate to a whole number in milliseconds, thousandths of a second.
-Add `delay(10);` at the end of every loop you use, including while loops, to give Arduino a break after a hard day’s work—or, rather, a hard second’s work.
+Add `delay(10);` at the end of every loop you use, including while loops, to give Arduino a break after a hard day’s work—actually, a hard second’s work.